-Contamination can be anything from small items such as sweet wrappers, bottle tops, or glass bottles, to larger items items such as bags of general waste, nappies, or packaging covered in food waste.
-Information on what can, and can't be recycled in your kerbside recycling bins can be found on the blue-lidded and brown-lidded bin pages.
+Contamination can be anything from small items such as sweet wrappers, plastic bags or glass bottles, to larger items items such as polystyrene, nappies, textiles or packaging covered in food waste.

 Why is contamination a problem?

-If you place such materials as plastics, metals or glass into your food and garden waste (brown-lidded) bin, this will impact the ability to compost that load, and these contaminant materials that could have been recycled elsewhere will be landfilled.
+If you place the wrong materials such as plastics, metals or glass into your brown food and garden waste bin, this will impact the ability to compost that load.
+Similarly to the blue bin, these contaminant materials that could have been recycled elsewhere, will be landfilled.
 If you place materials such as soil or stones into your brown-lidded bin, then this too is treated as contamination.
 These materials are classed as "inert", which means they cannot break down any further.
 If they are passed through the composting process, they can significantly slow down, and even stop other materials from being composted.

 What can I do to prevent contamination?

-Always try to give your blue-lidded bin materials a quick rinse before placing them into your recycling bin.
+Always try to give your blue bin materials a quick rinse before placing them into your recycling bin.
 This will lower the risk of food or drinks contaminating other materials in your bin.
-More importantly, a quick rinse can stop your recycling bin from becoming smelly, or dirty.
+More importantly, a quick rinse can stop your recycling bin from smelling of food residues.